- FATHER KOSTER

 |A Duty Sanctioned

-O'Halloran to write a book based on the story of us.
+O'Halloran has written a book based on the story of us.
 The book is entitled

 A Duty Sanctioned.
 You may read an excerpt by clicking